Validator Staking: A Quick Start

 }

-// This is obtained from the create-validators OR create-validators-admin endpoint
+// This is obtained from the create-validators endpoint

 const depositPayload = {